ANAH works in the fields of architecture, landscape and art based on research and analytical processes.

 received a Master of Arts in textil.art.design from the University of Art and Design Linz.
 She gained extended professional experience in collaborating with fashion labels, theaters and in art and design productions in Vienna.
 Her work focuses on social and critical aspects of our environment.

 As a founding member she heads the research and publishing of ANAH by being dedicated to improving the understanding of architecture, art and design in the society.
 Daniela develops the transdisciplinary approach of ANAH focussing on human interactions in the urban landscape.

 ANAH’s recent publication

-Concrete Utopia (ANAH#6) was launched with a conversation at Printed Matter in NYC!
+Concrete Utopia (ANAH#6) was launched with a conversation at Printed Matter in NYC and long-listed for the most beautiful German books in 2017 by Stiftung Buchkunst!
 It is conceptualized as an urban, architectural and artistic narrative composed of photos, studies and texts.
 The publication shows ANAH’s way of working dedicated to research, theory and practice.